silversub/terraform/provider/vpc-infrastructure-resources.md

 {: important}

-## `ibm_dl_gateway`
+## `ibm_dl_connection`
-{: #provider-dl-gateway}
+{: #provider-dl-connection}

 Create, update and delete a Direct Link gateway by using the network connections to provide a transit gateway connection resource with a {{site.data.keyword.vsi_is_short}} instance.
-For more information, see [Adding virtual connections to a Direct Link gateway](/docs/dl?topic=dl-add-virtual-connection)
+For more information, see [Adding virtual connections to a Direct Link gateway](/docs/direct-link?topic=direct-link-about-ibm-cloud-direct-link)
 {: shortdesc}

 ### Sample Terraform code